substrait-io/bft/supplemental/arithmetic/multiply.md

 ### Stateless

 The output will be the same regardless of the order of input rows.
-This is not guaranteed to be true for integer subtraction when overflow is SILENT.
+This is not guaranteed to be true for integer multiplication when overflow is SILENT.